lektorium-tutor/lekt/docs/configuration.rst

 - ``SMTP_USE_TLS`` (default: ``false``)
 - ``SMTP_USE_SSL`` (default: ``false``)

-Note that the SMTP server shipped with Tutor by default does not implement TLS.
+Note that the SMTP server shipped with Lekt by default does not implement TLS.
 With external servers, only one of SSL or TLS should be enabled, at most.

 SSL/TLS certificates for HTTPS access
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - ``ENABLE_HTTPS`` (default: ``false``)

 When ``ENABLE_HTTPS`` is ``true``, the whole Open edX platform will be reconfigured to work with "https" URIs.
 Calls to "http" URIs will be redirected to "https".
-By default, SSL/TLS certificates will automatically be generated by Tutor (thanks to `Caddy <https://caddyserver.com/>`__) from the `Let's Encrypt <https://letsencrypt.org/>`_ certificate authority.
+By default, SSL/TLS certificates will automatically be generated by Lekt (thanks to `Caddy <https://caddyserver.com/>`__) from the `Let's Encrypt <https://letsencrypt.org/>`_ certificate authority.

 The following DNS records must exist and point to your server::